Regd.No.: 126198/071/072

 • Shay Phoksundo National Park and the lake.

-Lower Dolpo Trekking in Nepal is an isolated and off the beaten trail trekking.
-This hidden trail in the Shey Poksundo National Park which is located in the far western region of Nepal.
-This region is inhabited by Tibetan Buddhists who follow classical lifestyle.
+Lower Dolpo Trekking in Nepal is an isolated and off-the-beaten trail trekking.
+This hidden trail is in the Shey Poksundo National Park which is located in the far western region of Nepal.
+This region is inhabited by Tibetan Buddhists who follow a classical lifestyle.
 The gateway to Dolpo region trekking is Juphal after we have a flight from Kathmandu to Nepaljung.

-This Lower Dolpo Trekking also is known as remote and wilderness trekking is an ideal choice to those who love to be in the wilderness, remote and completely arid landscapes beyond the Himalayas.
+This Lower Dolpo Trekking also known as remote and wilderness trekking is an ideal choice for those who love to be in the wilderness, remote and completely arid landscapes beyond the Himalayas.
 Bon Po is the major settlement in this region.
-Bon Po is those Tibetan Buddhists who still exist their antique way of life.
+Bon Po is those Tibetan Buddhists who still have their antique way of life.
 These people have a close cultural and economic connection to Tibet rather than Nepal.
-The attractions of this trekking lie in the natural and cultural diversity of ethnic groups, the classic way of life, thrilling high passes and a serene lake, Phoksundo.
-This is area is protected by Shey Phoksundo National Park.
+The attractions of this trekking lie in the natural and cultural diversity of ethnic groups, the classic way of life, thrilling high passes, and a serene lake, Phoksundo.
+This area is protected by Shey Phoksundo National Park.
 Tarakot and Dho Tarap are other exquisite Tibetan settlements to explore.
-These settlements are considered to be the settlements on the earth which are not flamed by globalization and modernization yet.
-Trekkers have uncovered just a little about the hidden mysteries of Dolpo region.
+These settlements are considered to be the settlements on the earth that are not flamed by globalization and modernization yet.
+Trekkers have uncovered just a little about the hidden mysteries of the Dolpo region.
 So, it is still waiting to be explored.

-The natural calmness, the spirituality of Tibetan culture, Tibetan plateaus and whit peaks, Shey Phoksundo Lake and the national park, picturesque Himalayan settlements, awe-inspiring arid landscaped, the wilderness and the remoteness are prominently enjoyed by the trekkers here.
-This the trekking from the north-west region behind the Dhaulagiri massif to the Tibetan plateau.
+The natural calmness, the spirituality of Tibetan culture, Tibetan plateaus and white peaks, Shey Phoksundo Lake and the national park, picturesque Himalayan settlements, awe-inspiring arid landscaped, the wilderness, and the remoteness are prominently enjoyed by the trekkers here.
+This is the trekking from the northwest region behind the Dhaulagiri massif to the Tibetan plateau.
 The Himalayan wildlife, including, Musk Deer, Himalayan Blue Sheep, and rare Snow Leopard are native in this region.

 Dolpo region trekking is known as forbidden kingdom trekking; therefore, trekkers require a special and restricted area permit to enter this region.